 - From the east: Stay overnight in Banyuwangi (or Karangasem, which is closer to the trail but doesn’t have many options for accommodation), then hire an ojek or arrange a transfer via your hotel to the start of the hike.
 This option makes sense if you’re coming from Bali, but it also works if you’re coming from western Java en route to Bali because you can take the train to Banyuwangi and not have to worry about unreliable buses or inconvenient transfers.
 (More details on this route via Rooftop Antics)

-While Kawah Ijen is typically done as a sunrise trek, you can also choose to hike it at sunset because the blue flames are visible as soon as it gets dark:
+While the Ijen Crater hike is typically done at sunrise, you can also choose to hike it at sunset because the blue flames are visible as soon as it gets dark:

-- Sunrise: Wake up around 1am, make the hour plus drive up the mountain, hike uphill in the dark, climb down into the crater to see the blue flames, and return to the top to watch the sunrise.
+- Sunrise: Wake up around 1am, make the hour plus drive up the mountain, hike uphill in the dark, climb down into Ijen Crater to see the blue flames, and return to the top to watch the sunrise.

 - Sunset: Hike up at your leisure, watch the sunset from the top, climb down into the crater to see the blue flames.
 (More details on the sunset trek via A Nomadic Existence)